bytecodealliance/wasmtime/cranelift/docs/ir.rst

 unmapped pages follow the offset-guard pages which are also guaranteed to generate a trap when accessed.

-.. inst:: H = static Base, min MinBytes, bound BoundBytes, offset_guard OffsetGuardBytes
+H = static Base, min MinBytes, bound BoundBytes, offset_guard OffsetGuardBytes
     Declare a static heap in the preamble.

     :arg Base: Global value holding the heap's base address.